ravendb/docs/Chapter06.rst

       CommentCount = g.Sum(x=>x.Comments.Length)
     };

 You have probably seen similar code scores of times.
-Unfortunately, this code has a small, almost insignificant problem - it assumes that it can access all the data.
-But what happen if the data is too big to fit in memory?
+Unfortunately, this code has a small, almost insignificant problem, it assumes that it can access all the data.
+But what happens if the data is too big to fit in memory?
 Or even too big to fit on a single machine?

 This is where map/reduce comes into play.
 Map/reduce is merely meant to deal with group by on a massive scale, but the